Cron Scheduling¶

 lango cron history --limit 20

-Each cron job runs in its own agent session.
+Each cron job runs in its own agent session by default.
 The session mode controls whether conversations persist across runs:

-# Use shared session (agent remembers previous runs)
+# Use shared session for this job (agent remembers previous runs)

 lango cron add --name "weekly-report" \